 Try Some Film

-Vancouver photographers know you always need to be prepared for grey, dark days, even in summer (hello, June-uary), so I recommend always having a few rolls of 400-speed film on hand, like Superia 400, Ultramax 400 or Portra 400.
-And if you want to shoot black and white (you do, so classy) Delta 400, HP5 or Tri-X are all beauties.
+West Coast photographers know you always need to be prepared for grey, dark days, even in summer (hello, June-uary.
+And May-vember??), so I recommend always having a few rolls of 400-speed film on hand, like Superia 400, Ultramax 400 or Portra 400.
+And if you want to shoot black and white (you do.
+So classy.)
+Delta 400, HP5 or Tri-X are all beauties.

 Look for the Light